pymupdf/PyMuPDF-Utilities/examples/README.md

-`embedded-list.py` | Lists embedded file infos of a PDF `extract-imgb.py` | Extract images of a PDF to separate files `ParseTab.py` | A function to parse tables within documents `PDF2Text.py` | A program to extract all text of a PDF moved to [PyMuPDF-Utilities/text-extraction](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction)
+`embedded-list.py` | Lists embedded file infos of a PDF `extract-imgb.py` | Extract images of a PDF to separate files `ParseTab.py` | A function to parse tables within documents `PDFjoiner.py` | A full-featured program to join PDF files `PDFoptimizer.py` | A wrapper for FileOptimizer - see WIKI page `PDFoutline.py` | A program to edit a PDF's table of contents
-`PDF2TextJS.py` | A program to extract all text of a PDF preserving normal reading sequence moved to [PyMuPDF-Utilities/text-extraction](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction)
-`PDFjoiner.py` | A full-featured program to join PDF files `PDFoptimizer.py` | A wrapper for FileOptimizer - see WIKI page `PDFoutline.py` | A program to edit a PDF's table of contents